Educational Programs

 Bookings

 Liability insurance fees may apply.
-Self-guided exploration of the Museum before or after the program is included in the fee
+Self-guided exploration of the Museum before or after the program included in the fee.

 Payment by VISA, MasterCard, American Express, debit, cash or cheque payable to Guelph Museums is required in advance.
 All fees are subject to applicable taxes. $20 administration fee will apply if payment is not received on or before the booking date.